atticusofsparta/ao-chess/processes/src/chess/registry/chess_registry.md

 - filter by game IDs
 - filter by live/historical

-- Accepts `GameId` tag to fetch a specific message by game Id.
-Will send `ChessErrorMessage` if game id is not found.
+- Accepts `Game-Id` tag to fetch a specific message by game Id.
+Will error if game id is not found.
-- Accepts `PlayerId` tag to fetch all games (live and historical) for a specific player.
-Will send `ChessErrorMessage` if Player Id is not found.
+- Accepts `Player-Id` tag to fetch all games (live and historical) for a specific player.
+Will error if Player Id is not found.
-- Returns all games if neither `GameId` or `PlayerId` is provided
+- Returns all games if neither `Game-Id` or `Player-Id` is provided

 - Action tag for successful request is `ChessMessage`
 - json encoded game data included in Data tag for successful request